Teaching English Language Learners: Culture, Theory, and Methods

 Reading topics will include the history of ESL/bilingual education, immigrant learners in the public schools, introduction to ESL/ELL teaching methods, language acquisition theory, literacy and linguistics for ELLs, assessment, sheltered instruction, as well as the practice of culturally relevant pedagogy.

-K-12 teacher preparation (Masters in Teaching) and ESL/ELL state endorsement, cross-cultural/international teaching of ESL K-12 and adults, and adult ELL literacy instruction in community-based organizations.
+This offering will prepare you for careers and advanced study in: K-12 teacher preparation (Masters in Teaching) and ESL/ELL state endorsement, cross-cultural/international teaching of ESL K-12 and adults, and adult ELL literacy instruction in community-based organizations.
 This program fulfills K-12 ELL teaching endorsement equivalencies in literacy, language acquisition theory, linguistics for educators, multicultural education, ELL methods & program models, ELL assessment, practicum and qualitative research methods.

 $400 in fall and $350 in winter for entrance fees and supplies.